mre/endler.dev/content/2025/how-to-review-code/index.md

 - "What happens if you call this function with an empty array?"
 - "If I don't set this value, what will be the error message presented to the user?"

-These ["socratic questions"](https://en.wikipedia.org/wiki/Socratic_questioning)[^lucca] help the author think about their decisions and can lead to better designs.
+These ["Socratic questions"](https://en.wikipedia.org/wiki/Socratic_questioning)[^lucca] help the author think about their decisions and can lead to better designs.

-[^lucca]: Thanks for pointing out the term "socratic questions" to me, Lucca!
+[^lucca]: Thanks for pointing out that term to me, Lucca!

 People should enjoy receiving your feedback.
 If not, revisit your review style.
 Only add comments that you yourself would be happy to receive.

-I like to add positive comments like "I like this" or "this is a great idea" from time to time.
+From time to time, I like to add positive comments like "I like this" or "this is a great idea."
-Keeping the author motivated and showing that you appreciate their work matters.
+Keeping the author motivated and showing that you appreciate their work goes a long way.

 ## If Possible, Try To Run The Code

-Missing subtle details becomes very easy when you look at a lot of code for a long time.
+It's easy to miss subtle details when you look at code for too long.
 Having a local copy of the code that I can play with helps me a lot.

 I try to run the code, the tests, and the linters if I can.

-Checking out the branch, moving things around, breaking things, and trying to understand how it works is part of my review process.
+Checking out the branch, moving things around, breaking things, and trying to understand how it works is part of my review workflow.

+User-facing changes like UI changes or error messages are often easier to spot when you run the code and try to break it.

 After that, I revert the changes and, if needed, write down my findings in a comment.
 Better understanding can come from this approach.
-User-facing changes like UI changes or error messages are often easier to spot when you run the code and try to break it.

 ## Be Upfront About Your Availability